uvarc/rc-website/content/userinfo/faq/rivanna-faq.md

 ## I submitted a job and receive an error "Insufficient balance.
 Applying funds failure for JobId=".
 What should I do?
 The error indicates that your allocation group does not have enough service units to execute the job.
 Check your allocation status as described [here](#how-do-i-check-my-allocation-status-on-rivanna).
 Also verify that your allocation has not expired, see [here](#how-do-i-check-an-allocations-expiration-date).

-Only [Standard Allocations](/userinfo/rivanna/allocations/#standard-allocations), [Dean's Allocations](/userinfo/rivanna/allocations/#deans-allocations) and [Instructional Allocations](/userinfo/rivanna/allocations/#instructional-allocations) have an expiration date.
+Only [Standard Allocations](/userinfo/rivanna/allocations/#standard-allocations), and [Instructional Allocations](/userinfo/rivanna/allocations/#instructional-allocations) have an expiration date.
 PIs may request renewal of their expired allocation.
 [Purchased Allocations](/userinfo/rivanna/allocations/#allocation-purchases) never expire.

 - - -